dettanym/prose/evaluation/results.md

   - results above are for filter and presidio under attack. added content-type header to presidio attack.

+We ran few more experiments, but haven't recorded setup or results.
+Reconstructing from data, it appears we changed prose filter such that it is not calling presidio pod in these tests, but in parallel we are sending requests to presidio pod.
+This way we have independent load profiles on each of the pods in the analysis.

+- `"2024-05-07T16:51:37-04:00"    # "prose-filter-8ec667ab"; vegeta mode; 1 run; 60req/s`
+  - Here we send a very small and simple body to presidio for analysis
+- `"2024-05-07T18:44:39-04:00"    # "prose-filter-8ec667ab"; vegeta mode; 1 run; 60req/s`
+  - Here we are sending 3 requests to presidio for each request through prose filter.
+Since we are running prose attack at 60req/s, we are effectively running presidio attack at 180req/s.
+The three requests that we send represent 3 different body sizes that we extracted from the actual application in the analysis.
+- `"2024-05-07T19:15:48-04:00"    # "prose-filter-8ec667ab"; vegeta mode; 1 run; 20req/s`
+  - Setup similar to experiment above, but we are sending requests through prose filter at 20req/s, thus effectively sending 60req/s to presidio pods.

 ### All test runs from `"moone"`

 This host contains some random attempts.